nataliakoliou/Market-Database-Management-System/README.md

 5. Once the file is successfully uploaded, click "Send" to receive the requested response.

 **Code Explanation:**
 The system checks if there are administrators in the Users collection with the email and password provided in the Postman Body.
-If such a user is found, the create_admin_session() function is called to authenticate the user.
+If such a user is found, the `create_admin_session()` function is called to authenticate the user.
 Consequently, a dictionary is returned to the user, containing keys for the user's unique identifier (UUID) and email.
 In case the requested user is not found, an appropriate failure message is returned.

-## 4th Endpoint | Get all students who are exactly 30 years old
+## 4th Endpoint | Product Search
 1. Open Postman and select the GET request method.
-2. 2.
-Enter the following URL: [http://0.0.0.0:5000/getStudents/thirties](http://0.0.0.0:5000/getStudents/thirties).
+2. Enter the following URL: [http://0.0.0.0:5000/searchProduct](http://0.0.0.0:5000/searchProduct).
+3. In the request Body, choose the "raw" option to specify that you are importing a JSON file.
+4. Select "binary" and click "Select File" to upload the endpoint4.json file to the system.
-5. In the Headers section, add a new header named "Authorization."
+5. In the Headers section, add a new header with the name "Authorization" and click on the square box to the left.
-6. After successfully logging in as a user, copy the UUID (user unique identifier) and paste it into the Authorization field.
+6. After successfully logging in as a standard user, copy the UUID and paste it into the Authorization field.
-4. Leave the Body field empty.
-7. Click the "Send" button to initiate the request and receive the response.
+7. Click "Send" to retrieve the requested response.

 **Code Explanation:**
-The system checks if your UUID in the Authorization field is valid by calling the `is_session_valid()` function.
-If it's valid, it looks for students aged 30 in the current year.
-It calculates their birth year (e.g., 1991 for 2021) and stores it as `yearMinus30`.
-Then, it checks the Students collection for students in this age group.
-If any are found, their details are printed using the `student_l1` list.
-To create this list, it goes through each 30-year-old student, stores their information in a dictionary called `student_d2`, and adds it to the `students_l1` list.
-It's important to note that because the `Students.json` file may have users with or without address information, the `student_d2` dictionary can have two forms – one with the address field and one without.
-If the UUID is invalid or the email doesn't belong to a 30-year-old student, it returns an error message.
+The system checks if the UUID in the Authorization field exists in the `users_session` by calling the `is_user_session_valid()` function.
+If it receives a positive response, it then checks if there is a product in the Products collection with either the ID, name, or category received via Postman (the `endpoint4.json` file may contain either the ID, name, or category for searching a product).
+If one or more such products are found, their details are returned as a list of dictionaries in `products_l`, each containing a dictionary `product_d`.
+In case the UUID is invalid or the ID/name/category does not correspond to any product, an error message is returned.

-## 5th Endpoint | Get all students who are at least 30 years old
+## 5th Endpoint | Adding items to cart
 1. Open Postman and select the GET request method.
-2. Enter the following URL: [http://0.0.0.0:5000/getStudents/oldies](http://0.0.0.0:5000/getStudents/oldies).
+2. Enter the following URL: [http://0.0.0.0:5000/addToCart](http://0.0.0.0:5000/addToCart).
+3. In the request Body, choose the "raw" option to specify that you are importing a JSON file.
+4. Select "binary" and click "Select File" to upload the endpoint5.json file to the system.
-3. In the Headers section, add a new header named "Authorization."
+5. In the Headers section, add a new header with the name "Authorization" and click on the square box to the left.
-4. After successfully logging in as a user, copy your UUID (user unique identifier) and paste it into the Authorization field.
+6. After successfully logging in as a standard user, copy the UUID and paste it into the Authorization field.
-5. Leave the Body field empty.
-6. Click the "Send" button to initiate the request and receive the response.
+7. Click "Send" to retrieve the requested response.

 **Code Explanation:**
-The system first checks if the UUID in the Authorization field exists in the users_session by using the `is_session_valid()` function.
-If it's valid, it proceeds to find students who are at least 30 years old in the current year.
-To do this, it calculates their birth year (e.g., 1991 for 2021) and stores it as `yearMinus30`.
-Then, it searches the Students collection for students in this age group.
-If any are found, their details are printed using the `student_l2` list.
-To create this list, the system iterates through each student who is 30 years old or older, stores their information in a dictionary named `student_d3`, and adds it to the `students_l2` list.
-It's important to note that because the `Students.json` file may contain users with or without address information, the `student_d3` dictionary can take two forms – one with the address field and one without.
-If the UUID is invalid or the email doesn't belong to a student who is at least 30 years old, it returns an error message.
+The system begins by checking if the UUID in the Authorization field exists in the `users_session` by calling the `is_user_session_valid()` function.
+If it receives a positive response, it proceeds to check if there is a product in the Products collection with the ID received via Postman.
+Simultaneously, it requires that this product is available in stock in quantities greater than or equal to the quantity specified by the user in the endpoint5.json file.
+If the requested product is indeed available, it is added to the cart using the product_d dictionary.
+To calculate the total cost of the items in the cart, two scenarios are considered: whether the cart is empty or whether it already contains at least one product.
+In the first scenario, the system checks if the desired product is already in the cart to avoid duplicate entries and updates the quantity based on the new order.
+In the second scenario, the product is simply added to the cart without further action.
+Finally, the system calculates the totalPrice by multiplying each product in the cart by its corresponding quantity.
+It then displays the cart details to the user and concludes the endpoint.
+If the UUID is invalid or the ID/quantity does not correspond to an available product, an error message is returned.

-## 6th Endpoint | Get students who have declared residence based on email
+## 6th Endpoint | View cart
 1. Open Postman and select the GET request method.
-2. Enter the following URL: [http://0.0.0.0:5000/getStudentAddress](http://0.0.0.0:5000/getStudentAddress).
+2. Enter the following URL: http://0.0.0.0:5000/displayCart.
-3. In the Body section, choose "raw" to specify that the input type will be JSON.
-4. Click "Binary" and then "Select File" to upload the endpoint6.json file.
-5. In the Headers section, add a new header named "Authorization."
+3. In the Headers section, add a new header named "Authorization" and click on the square box to the left.
-6. After successfully logging in as a user, copy the UUID (User Unique Identifier) and paste it into the Authorization field.
+4. After successfully logging in as a standard user, copy the UUID and paste it into the Authorization field.
-7. Leave the Body field empty.
+5. Leave the Body field empty.
-8. Click the "Send" button to initiate the request and receive the response.
+6. Click "Send" to retrieve the requested response.

 **Code Explanation:**
-The system first checks if the UUID in the Authorization field exists in the users_session by calling the `is_session_valid()` function.
-If it gets a positive response, it proceeds to check if there is a user in the Students collection with the email received via Postman.
-Additionally, it ensures that this user has also provided their address information.
-If such a user is found, the system returns their name, street, and postal code as per the `student_d4` dictionary.
+The system checks if the UUID in the Authorization field exists in the `users_session` by calling the `is_user_session_valid()` function.
+If it receives a positive response, it checks whether the cart is empty or not.
+In the case of an empty cart, the corresponding response message is displayed.
+If there are products in the cart, the total price is calculated as usual, and the cart details (product details and total cost) are displayed.
+In case the UUID is invalid, an error message is returned.

 ## 7th Endpoint | Delete student by email
 1. Open Postman and select the DELETE request method.